Two negotiators comparing proposals on a conference table

 When did LMS become GLAS?

-Is a GLAS health check the same as an audit?
+Is a health check the same as an audit?

-Why did the audit letter go to my CFO instead of IT?
+Why did the letter go to our CFO instead of to IT?

-Can Oracle refuse to sell me a Java subscription unless I disclose my data?
+Can Oracle refuse to sell a Java subscription unless we disclose our data?

 Run a software spend health check against your Oracle estate in under five minutes.